WoWRoster/wowroster/readme.txt

 Credits
 ------------
-	Props to Celandro, Paleblackness, Pytte, and Rubricsinger for the original code used for this site Special Thanks to calvin from rpgoutfitter for sharing his icons
+	Props to Celandro, Paleblackness, Pytte, Rubricsinger, and Konkers for the original code used for this site Special thanks to calvin from rpgoutfitter.com for his wonderfull addons CharacterProfiler and GuildProfiler

-	Special Thanks to the DEVs of Roster for helping to build and maintain the package
+	To the DEVs of Roster, for helping to build and maintain the package.
+You Rock!

-	Advanced Stats & Bonuses, Thanks to Cybrey (original author) and dehoskins (for additional output formatting).
-	Thanks to Nick Schaffner from 53x11 for WoW Server Status used in Roster Thanks to Averen for Member Log

-	Thanks to all the coders who have contributed their code, bug fixes, time, and testing of roster.
+	Thanks to all the coders who have contributed code, bug fixes, time, and testing of WoWRoster

 --------------------------------------